Semantically Adversarial Learnable Filters: Validation

 The dimensions of $\mathbf{I}$ are $224\times224\times3$.
 We instantiate FCNN with the architecture of~\cite{wu2018fast}, which consists of 7 convolution layers with 24 intermediate feature maps and $3\times3$ kernels.
 The last convolution layer applies a $1\times1$ convolution that generates $\mathbf{I}_s$.
 The dilation factor of each layer is set to 1, 2, 4, 8, 16, 32, 1, and 1, respectively.
 A leaky rectified linear unit is applied after padding and normalising each intermediate convolutional layer, except the last one.
-The hyper-parameter $\eta=0.01$ is chosen empirically to balance the errors of $\mathcal{L}_{l_2}$ and $\mathcal{L}_{\text{SSIM}}$ on the structure loss as $\mathcal{L}_{\text{ SSIM}}$ is bigger than $\mathcal{L}_{l_2}$.
-The stopping threshold $\tau$ is set 0.04, 0.003 and 0.0005 for detail enhancement, log transformation and gamma correction, respectively.
+The hyper-parameter $\eta=0.01$ is chosen empirically to balance the errors of $\mathcal{L}_{l_2}$ and $\mathcal{L}_{\text{SSIM}}$ on the structure loss as $\mathcal{L}_{\text{ SSIM}}$ is bigger than $\mathcal{L}_{l_2}$. {Note that the hyper-parameter can affect the number of iterations needed to craft the perturbations.
+The structure loss and the semantic adversarial loss have equal contribution in the training.
+Important components of our optimisation process are the choice of the stopping criteria applied to the structure loss and the semantic adversarial loss.} The stopping threshold $\tau$ is set 0.04, 0.003 and 0.0005 for detail enhancement, log transformation and gamma correction, respectively.
 For linear detail enhancement and gamma correction, $\alpha$ and $\gamma$ range from 0.1 to 10.
 The parameters of the sigmoid in nonlinear detail enhancement are~\cite{fan2018image,shamsabadi2019edgefool}: $v_1=56$, $v_2=1$, and $v_3=15$.
 The parameters for bit reduction and median smoothing are~\cite{xu2017feature}: 1 to 7 bits per colour channel in steps of 1; kernel of $2\times2$, $3\times3$ and $5\times5$ (the median values in odd and even kernels are the middle ones and the mean of two middle ones, respectively).
 The quality parameters we use for JPEG are 25, 50, 75 and 100.
 As an adversarially trained classifier, we use ResNet50 re-trained on adversarial images crafted with BIM~\cite{madry2018towards}.